 SEA Requirement Comments 1.
-The characteristics of plans and programmes, having regard, in particular, to - (a) the degree to which the plan or programme sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources; The SPD provides guidance for development proposals within the city of Colchester.
+The characteristics of plans and programmes, having regard, in particular, to - (a) the degree to which the plan or programme sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources; The SPD provides guidance for development proposals within the city centre of Colchester.
 SPDs must be in conformity with the development plan and cannot introduce new policy.
 The SPD provides further guidance around the application of policies within the adopted Local Plan and will build upon existing policies.
-The SPD is relevant to the entire administrative area of Colchester City Council.
+The SPD is relevant to Colchester City Centre.
 The degree to which the plan or programme sets a framework for projects and other activities is low. (b) the degree to which the plan or programme influences other plans and programmes including those in a hierarchy; The SPD will not form part of the development plan.
-It builds upon the adopted Local Plan and will influence planning applications.
-The degree to which it influences other plans and programme is moderate. (c) the relevance of the plan of programme for the integration of environmental considerations is particular with a view to promoting sustainable development; development by providing a summary of guidance and legislation related to (d) environmental problems relevanto the plan or programme; and t There are no environmental problems relevant to this SPD. (e) the relevance of the plan of programme for the implementation of Community legislation on the environment (for example, plans and programmes linked to waster management or water protection). f implementation of Community legislation.
-2. Characteristics of the effects and of the area likely to be affected, having regard, in particular, to - (a) the probability, duration, frequency and reversibility of the effects; As the SPD is not allocating any sites for development and is building upon the application of policies in the adopted Local Plan the probability, duration, frequency, and reversibility of the effects to development proposals has already been assessed through the Local Plan. (b) the cumulative nature of the effects; There are no cumulative effects. (c) the transboundary nature of the effects; There are no transboundary effects; this plan applies to Colchester Borough only. (d) the risks to human health or the environment (for example, due to accidents); The SPD poses no risk to human health. (e) the magnitude and spatial extent of the effects (geographical The SPD applies to Colchester city only.
+It builds upon the adopted Local Plan and will influence planning applications in the city centre and also have influence outside of the planning process.
+The degree to which it influences other plans and programme is moderate. (c) the relevance of the plan or programme for the integration of environmental considerations in particular with a view to promoting sustainable development; The SPD will promote sustainable development by improving the heritage, accessibility and economy of Colchester city centre. (d) environmental problems relevant to the plan or programme; and There are no environmental problems relevant to this SPD. (e) the relevance of the plan or programme for the implementation of Community legislation on the environment (for example, plans and programmes linked to waste management or water protection).
+This plan has no relevance to the implementation of Community legislation.
+2. Characteristics of the effects and of the area likely to be affected, having regard, in particular, to - (a) the probability, duration, frequency and reversibility of the effects; As the SPD is not allocating any sites for development and is building upon the application of policies in the adopted Local Plan the probability, duration, frequency, and reversibility of the effects to development proposals has already been assessed through the Local Plan.